Cpatiss/TasmotaSP/README.md

   the pupose of this,  is to use electrodragon to drive shutter roller with timer up and down , stop on double press , stop on max current.
-  You can also use dual sonoff but it's not easy to provide analog input pin. max current is detected by use a simple C.T.
-HWCT 5A/5ma with resitor and dual diode to limit voltage at 1V (see picture included).
+  You can also use dual sonoff but it's not easy to provide analog input pin.
+  Max current is detected by use a simple C.T.
+HWCT 5A/5ma with resistor and dual diodes to limit voltage at 1V (see picture included).
   Up and down can be set by command (domitics, ...) or web interface as well as 2 push buttons gpi01, gpi03 (using tasmota extra pin function)

  An optional LCD screen provide connection information on start, up/down activity or time otherwise (only on electrodragon cause free memory)